floragunncom/search-guard-docs/_content/_docs_dls_fls/dlsfls_field_anonymization.md

 order: 300
 layout: docs
 edition: compliance
-description: How to anonymize fields in Elasticsearch documents by using hashes or regular expressions.
+description: How to anonymize fields in OpenSearch/Elasticsearch documents by using hashes or regular expressions.
 ---
 <!---
 Copyright 2020 floragunn GmbH
 -->

-# Anonymize fields in Elasticsearch documents
+# Anonymize fields in OpenSearch/Elasticsearch documents
 {: .no_toc}

 {% include toc.md %}